Abutia: National park

-The Kalakpa Resource Reserve is the famous national park in Abutia, Ghana.
+The Kalakpa Resource Reserve is a national park in Abutia, Ghana.
 It is located in the South-East of the Abutia Hills Forest Reserve between 6°18' and 6°28' N and 0°17' and 0°30' E and in the Abutia and Adaklu traditional areas.
 The Kalakpa River divides the Abutia land from the Adaklu land.
-The Reserve covers an area of about 325 km² square of forest/savanna transition zone, and the dominant vegetation is the dry Borassus-Combretum woodland.
+The Reserve covers an area of about 325 km2 square of forest/savanna transition zone, and the dominant vegetation is the dry Borassus-Combretum woodland.